| Far East | ATLAS of Plucked Instruments |

 dan sen The Dan Sen is a slightly smaller instrument than the Dan Nguyet, but is in fact made in the same way.
 The body of the Dan Sen has the shape of a

-flower (with 6 "petals") and two thin nylon strings.
+is the Chinese qinqin (which usually has 3 strings).
 The side of the body, the bridge, and the neck are highly

 decorated with inlay mother-of-pearl.
 It is only used in the Hat Boi (Traditional Drama) in South Vietnam.